We Love Dinky Dungeons!

 Combat is broken up into 10 second long rounds.
 During a round, each character gets a turn to act.
 The order in which characters take turns is determined by initiative.

 Initiative is figured by adding your Mind and Body.
+Spells and combat maneuvers may adjust this total.
 Ties go the player with the higher Body attribute.
 If the characters attributes are identical, break the tie by rolling 1d6.
 The highest roll goes first.

 Optional Rule: A character can choose to delay their action and take their turn last.
 If several characters want to delay, the normal tie-breaking rules apply in reverse to determine who can truly go last.